trteodor/DLTuc_lib/README.md

 ![NucleoScreen](https://github.com/trteodor/DLTuc_lib/blob/master/docs/pictures/NucleoBoard.jpg)

+If you want just check the library, compiled binary is also included for the board above - check direcory: examples\binaries

-**_Actually only example called "simple" is maintance because this approach is very convience for me and should be platform independent_**
+**_Actually only example called "simple" is maintanced because this approach is very convience for me and should be platform independent_**

 You are ready to start adventure with this example when you have this tools in your environment: (environment variables)!